-Although it ships with basic operations that support variable length records, hash tables and other common data types, our goal is to decouple all decisions regarding data format from the implementation of the logging and recovery systems.
-Therefore, the preceding section is essentially documentation for users of the library, while the purpose of the performance numbers in our evaluation section are not to validate our hash table, but to show that the underlying architecture is able to efficiently support interesting data structures.
+Although it ships with basic operations that support variable-length records, hash tables and other common data types, our goal is to decouple all decisions regarding data format from the implementation of the logging and recovery systems.
+Therefore, the preceeding section is essentially documentation for users of the library, while the purpose of the performance numbers in our evaluation section are not to validate our hash table, but to show that the underlying architecture is able to e ciently support interesting data structures.

-Despite the complexity of the interactions between its modules, the basic ARIES algorithm itself is quite simple.
-Therefore, in order to keep LLADD simple, we started with a set of modules, and iteratively refined the boundaries between these modules.
+Despite the complexity of the interactions among its modules, the basic ARIES algorithm itself is quite simple.
+Therefore, in order to keep LLADD simple, we started with a set of modules, and iteratively refined the boundaries among these modules.
 Figure 3 presents the resulting architecture.
-The core of the LLADD library is quite small at 2218 lines of code, 2155 lines of implementations of operations and other extensions, and 408 lines of installable header files.7 The code has been documented extensively, and we hope that we have exposed most of the subtle interactions between internal modules in the online documentation.
+The core of the LLADD library is quite small at 2218 lines of code, 2155 lines of implementations of operations and other extensions, and 408 lines of installable header files.7 The code has been documented extensively, and we hope that we have exposed most of the subtle interactions among internal modules in the online documentation.

 As LLADD has evolved, many of its sub-systems have been incrementally improved, and we believe that the current set of modules is amenable to the addition of new functionality.
 For instance, the logging module interface encapsulates all of the details regarding its on disk format, which would make it straightforward to implement more exotic logging techniques such as using log shipping to maintain a "warm replica" for failover purposes, or the use of log replication to avoid physical disk access at commit time.
-Similarly, the interface encodes the dependencies between the logger and other subsystems, so, for instance, the requirements that the buffer manager places on the logger would be obvious to someone that attempted to alter the logging functionality.8
+Similarly, the interface encodes the dependencies between the logger and other subsystems, so, for instance, the requirements that the bu er manager places on the logger would be obvious to someone that attempted to alter the logging functionality.8

-The buffer manager itself is another potential area for extension.
-Because the interface between the buffer manager and LLADD is simple, we would like to support transactional access to resources beyond simple page files.
-Some examples include transactional updates of multiple files on disk, transactional groups of program executions or network requests, or even leveraging some of the advances being made in the Linux and other modern OS kernels.
-For example, ReiserFS recently added support for atomic file-
+The bu er manager itself is another potential area for extension.
+Because the interface between the bu er manager and LLADD is simple, we would like to support transactional access to resources beyond

-6The original ARIES paper is around 70 pages, and the ARIES/IM paper [?], which coversd index implementation is roughly the same length.
+$^{^{6}}$ The original ARIES paper is around 70 pages, and the ARIES/IM paper [Mohan], which covers index implementation is roughly the same length.